DrummerViking/IBTool/README.md

 ## About
 This tool is intended to easily help on managing Information Barriers in Microsoft Teams.
-- You can list current Information Barrier Segments.
+- You can list current Organization Segments.
 - Get Segment's members.
 - Get current Information Barriers policies.
 - Verify if there is any policy involved between 2 users.
+- Create new Organization Segments.
+- Create new Information Barrier policies.
+- Start Applying the Information Barrier Policies.
+- Get current Information Barrier Policies application status.

 ## Pre-requisites